exoad/f_off/README.md

 * All the code is located in [`./scripts/app.js`](./scripts/app.js)
 * The API is used to distribute any changes Discord has made to their website in real time without including an updater of sorts.
 API related files are found under [`./api/constants.json`](./api/constants.json)

+## Permissions

+This extension requires access to of course `discord.com`; however, it also requires access to `raw.githubusercontent.com` because of the dynamic API utilized for easy updates and distribution.

 ## Is it even working?

 If you want to make sure the extension is working, do the following: